Start9Labs/bitcoind-startos/docs/integrations/sparrow/guide.md

     **Note**: Use port `8332` if you are using your `Tor Address`.

-5. Return to your StartOS's Bitcoin Core service page again, and click "Properties" -> "RPC Username".
+5. Return to your server's Bitcoin Core service page again, and click "Properties" -> "RPC Username".
 Copy the Username using the button to the right:

     ![Bitcoin RPC Credentials](./assets/sparrow-server-setup4-rpc-user-pass.png "Copy Bitcoin RPC Username and Password")